Professional Certifications from Transformance Advisors

 Let’s review the current situation facing people seeking a professional certification in lean or six sigma.

 - The historical approach to earning a lean or six sigma certification is through a small education, training, and consulting organization.
-These types of organizations are typically focused upon a niche specialty, such as lean or six sigma.
+These types of organizations are typically focused on a niche specialty, such as lean or six sigma.
 They are run and staffed by seasoned experts who have the experience and ability to transfer knowledge to their clients.
 These niche organizations have reached millions of people in all types of job functions and industries.

-- A more recent addition, to the mix, comes from a few professional organizations representing a niche profession, such as quality control or mechanical engineering.
+- A more recent addition, to the mix, comes from professional organizations representing a niche profession, such as quality control or mechanical engineering.
 For these organizations, the professional certifications in lean or six sigma have been a nice addition to their portfolio, as well as, a new revenue source.
 It’s unclear how much success these organizations are having.
 It’s even less clear if they are reaching beyond the job functions typically represented by their members.

 - A recent phenomenon is a concept called lean six sigma.
 There is widespread disagreement concerning the impact and value of this forced combination.
 Our team, at Transformance Advisors, is on the side of the debate which believes lean six sigma is just marketing hype.
 This view makes some people angry.
 But, it’s clear to see how so-called lean six sigma proponents are, generally, former six sigma trainers seeking to claim they have a new and improved program.
 Our assessment of the available lean six sigma materials shows they are mostly six sigma with a few lean topics added for good measure.
 These courses do not incorporate the far more important aspects of a what it takes to accomplish a lean transformation.